bujojos11/obfuskey-front/content/5Download/_index.md

 +++
 title = "5Download"
+description = "Downloading ObfusKey.
+Do you want to download the whole project or just an executable file?"
 [paige.alert]
-message = "Don't forget to visit the \"Support\" page to help the project!" type = "primary"
+message = "Don't forget to visit the \"Support the Project\" page to help the project!" type = "primary"
 +++